At The Gates - Slaughter Of The Soul

 Evidence is beautiful liquid soul, while Just A Man is anthemic funk-pumped cabaret, but the flip side to this set-piece whimsy is demonic, neurotic whirlwinds such as Ugly In The Morning – Patton flipping painlessly between soft soul-boy crooning and gibbering, demented, frenzied ecstasy.

 On their second album, Fear Factory refined and sanded down the rougher elements of their sound.
 The results were simply groundbreaking.
 There isn’t a wasted moment on this virtually flawless LP; from the kick drum extravaganza Self Bias Resistor to the contorting synth-infused New Breed – the band compress their steely sound into burning molten rock.
 But the best song plaudits go to the devastating metal classic Replica for its effortless balance of melody and dissonance.
 The nodes aligned perfectly on Demanufacture, leaving an indelible mark on the decade and remaining to this day one of the most forward-thinking metal albums ever created.

 Life Of Agony - Ugly

-Streetwise hardcore kid Keith Caputo channelled his inner pain on LOA’s second album – and there was a lot of it.
-A master- piece of cathartic misery.
+Helmed by streetwise hardcore kid Mina Caputo – then going by the name Keith – Life Of Agony channelled their inner pain on their second album, and there was a lot of it.

 Meshuggah - Destroy Erase Improve